lee-jason/lee-jason.github.io/source/_posts/2015-01-27-share-codes-postmortem.markdown

 This site was originally created for people to share the early access demo code for the video game Super Smash Brothers for 3DS.
 Only a few privileged people were able to receive an early access code from Nintendo and had a few codes to share.
 Internet communities across the web were going wild on searching for a spare code while those fortunate ones with the codes had the opportunity to get something in return for having such a rare commodity.
 I felt a site like this was needed to help people filter all the noise into something more digestible.
 The site was furiously written and released and it even helped some people find and give away codes.

 <h2>The Backend</h2>
 The backend was made with node with the express framework.
 Once again I tried to make a proper REST API style endpoints that my front end would connect to.
-There is no real persistence layer since I wanted an email to disappear within 30 minutes of them being posted so that other more newer emails can gain visibility.
-All emails are stored in memory.
-If I knew the site would be getting a million hits and a million emails then I would have had to store the emails in a real persistence store but I knew I was only going to be dealing with a small amount.
+All emails are stored in mongodb through mongoose.
 The server has a scheduled timed function that prunes emails from the email list if the email is older than 30 minutes.
 That's it, there's nothing more interesting to say about the backend.

 <h2>The Frontend</h2>
 The front end was created with plain old html with the bootstrap framework for styling.
 I don't really like using the bootstrap grid layout feature so I don't use that and make my own responsive layout using flexible containers and media queries.
 The form posting of the emails is not actually asynchronous.
 I know the experience would have probably been better if emails asynchronously updated without a page refresh but I haven't worked on a non-asynchronous site in so long that I really wanted to remind myself how to do it using traditional forms, actions, and methods.
 Its funny, I'm a developer born into the web 2.0 world that I have little project experience on how to do things in the web 1.0 world.
 I also wanted users to keep refreshing their pages to simulate heavy load to test how much strain a single Heroku dyno can take.